-He took a job at The Dorman Museum, Middlesbrough, drawing the exhibits there but eventually followed a desire to work in heavy industry.
+Graeme took a job at The Dorman Museum, Middlesbrough, drawing the exhibits there but eventually followed a desire to work in heavy industry.
 He wanted to experience life in the foundries and factories of the Tees plain in order to give his songs authenticity.
 He held many jobs including working on the River Tees and in Anderston’s foundry at Port Clarence.
 He also found employment in a moorland quarry at Castleton and as a youth hostel warden at Westerdale.
 His descriptions of the terrifying cacophony and heat of the foundry and the sheer back-breaking effort of quarrying stones were awful in the literal sense of the word.

-As a boy, he found recreation on the Tees marshes and in the wild but lovely moorlands of the Cleveland hills – another fertile ground for his works.
+As a boy, he found recreation on the Tees marshes and in the wild, lovely moorlands of the Cleveland hills – another fertile ground for his works.
 As a young man he and friends would spend weekends camping at the ruined Tidkinhow Farm, off the main Guisborough to Whitby moor road near Charltons.
 No late-night bus to Guisborough from Middlesbrough in those days (hence the song Along The Guisborough Road).
 They would get off at Nunthorpe and walk the several miles to Guisborough and then another three to Charltons and along to Tidkinhow.

 Graeme met Annie, who is Parisian, when she came to the area to gain experience in nursing.
 They married and settled in Middlesbrough.
 They visited many far-flung corners of the world including Argentina, Brazil, Paraguay and the Philippines.
 Their active life included being hugely supportive members of Middlesbrough Little Theatre for many years.
 To many though, Graeme was and remained an enigma.
 He would disappear for short periods and then would turn up again none the worse for wear.
 Was he gaining experience for his songs - who knows?
 He was such a private person, a man who hated celebrity and did not even acknowledge his own birthday.
-He did not celebrate Christmas as a religious event, although he observed it with Annie and her French family.

 Totally uninterested in money or status, Graeme only ever wanted his songs to be sung in the public domain, particularly locally because they are such a rich legacy of a bygone, hugely important era of great prosperity for Teesside and Cleveland as a whole that may never be seen again.
 Many performers, particularly Martyn Wyndham-Read, have taken his songs to the New World, to America and Australia, and help to keep his music legacy alive.
-The Wilson Family of Billingham also play their part - their superb renderings of Graeme’s songs, starting in the 1980s, helped to make him better known nationally.
+The Wilson Family of Billingham-on-Tees also play their part - their superb renderings of Graeme’s songs, starting in the 1980s, helped to make him better known nationally.

 Graeme’s last few years were filled with happiness, musically, with the formation of The Ironopolis Singers of which he was a founder member and of which he was very proud.
-The group was formed specifically to perform his songs and Graeme entered enthusiastically in the enterprise, contributing prose work which he spoke during performances to link the songs.
+The group was formed specifically to perform his songs and he entered enthusiastically in the enterprise, contributing prose work which he spoke during performances to link his songs.
 Two shows comprising roughly 40 of his songs have been performed.
 Songs of Ironopolis is about the growth and subsequent demise of Middlesbrough as an iron and steel giant.
 By contrast, Purple Acres depicts life and work in the Cleveland hills and moors.

 Graeme died in March 2013, on Good Friday, after a two-year battle with myeloma and his ashes were scattered by Annie in his beloved Westerdale, on the North York Moors, in September.